Please Read How You Can Help Keep the Encyclopedia Free

 To say the world is essentially history is to say that at the lowest level it is aesthetic experiences woven into a single fabric, a world-narrative, with the added judgement that it is real, that it exists.
 Croce takes this to be inevitable: the subjective present is real and has duration; but any attempt to determine its exact size is surely arbitrary.
 Therefore the only rigorous view is that the past is no less real than the present.
 History then represents, by definition, the only all-encompassing account of reality.
 What we call the natural sciences then are impure, second-rate.
 Consider for example the concept of a space-time point.
 Plainly it is not something anyone has ever met with in experience; it is an abstraction, postulated as a limit of certain operations for the convenience of a ‘theory’.
 Croce would call it a pseudo-concept, and would not call the so-called ‘empirical laws’ in which it figures to be fit subjects for truth and knowledge.
 Its significance, like that of other pseudo-concepts, is pragmatic.

 In fact the vast majority of concepts—house, reptile, tree—are mere adventitious collections of things that are formulated in response to practical needs, and thus cannot, however exact the results of the corresponding science, attain to truth or knowledge.
 Nor do the concepts of mathematics escape the ‘pseudo’ tag.
 What Croce calls pure concepts, in contrast, are characterised by their possession of expressiveness, universality and concreteness, and they perform their office by a priori synthesis (this accounts for character mentioned above).
-What this means it that everything we can perceive or imagine—every representation or intuition—will necessary have all three: there is no possible experience that is not of something concrete, universal in the sense of being an instance of something absolutely general, and expressive, that is, admitting of verbal enunciation.
+What this means it that everything we can perceive or imagine—every representation or intuition—will necessarily have all three: there is no possible experience that is not of something concrete, universal in the sense of being an instance of something absolutely general, and expressive, that is, admitting of verbal enunciation.
 Empirical concepts, then, like heat, are concrete but not universal; mathematical concepts, like number, are universal but not concrete.
 Examples of pure concepts are rare, but those recognized by Croce are finality, quality and beauty.
 Such is the domain of Logic, in Croce's scheme.

 A critical difference, for our purposes, between Croce's ideas and those of his follower Collingwood, emerges when we ask: what are the constituents of the intuition?
 For Collingwood—writing in the mid-1930's—intuitions are built up out of sense-data, the only significant elaboration of Russell's doctrine being that sense-data are never simple, comprising what analysis reveals as sensory and affective constituents.
 For Croce the intuition is an organic whole, such that to analyze it into atoms is always a false abstraction: the intuition could never be re-built with such elements.
 (Although a deadly opponent of formal logic, Croce did share Frege's insight that the truly meaningful bit of language is the sentence; ‘only in the context of sentence does a word have a meaning’, wrote Frege in 1884).

 With such an account of ‘the aesthetic’ in view, one might think that Croce intends to cover roughly the same ground as Kant's Transcendental Aesthetic, and like Kant will think of art as a comparatively narrow if profound region of experience.
-But Croce takes the opposite line (and finds Kant theory of beauty and art to have failed at precisely this point): art is everywhere, and the difference between ordinary intuition and that of ‘works of art’ is a quantitative difference (Aes.13).
+But Croce takes the opposite line (and finds Kant theory of beauty and art to have failed at precisely this point): art is everywhere, and the difference between ordinary intuition and that of ‘works of art’ is only a quantitative difference (Aes.13).
 This principle has for Croce a profound significance:

 We must hold firmly to our identification, because among the principal reasons which have prevented Aesthetic, the science of art, from revealing the true nature of art, its real roots in human nature, has been its separation from the general spiritual life, the having made of it a sort of special function or aristocratic club….
 There is not … a special chemical theory of stones as distinct from mountains.
 In the same way, there is not a science of lesser intuition as distinct from a science of greater intuition, nor one of ordinary intuition as distinct from artistic intuition.
 (Aes.
 14)